bogdanghervan/ghsixdegrees/README.md

 ```
 GET /paths/:startUser/:endUser
 ```
-`startUser` and `endUser` can either be the GitHub ID or the login handle, for convenience.
+`:startUser` and `:endUser` can either be the GitHub ID or the login handle, for convenience.

 No authentication needed.